Discussing Deteriorating Health and DNACPR online

 In this advanced clinical communication workshop participants will:

-Future Care Planning (December)
+Future Care Planning & ReSPECT

-An interactive workshop that supports Clinicians to talk about Future Care Planning informed by an understanding of “what matters” to individuals and their families.
-Participants will work in a small peer group and address communication challenges drawn from their own clinical practice and educational roles.
+A one-day, interactive workshop for medical trainees, doctors in training (ST3+), specialty doctors, nurses and other allied health professionals.
+Participants will work in a small peer group and address communication challenges drawn from their own clinical practice.
 Focus will be on initiating conversations about deteriorating health, people’s priorities and plans for future care such as hospital treatments options, further admissions, clinically assisted nutrition or hydration and CPR.

 Overview